-Join us for our January meeting as we explore the world of fermented foods and their benefits for gut health!
+Our January meeting was very successful, with a lot of members and visitors alike interested in exploring the world of fermented foods and their benefits for gut health!

-Local producers Nadia’s Vineyard (Kombucha) and Muti (Kimchi) will be joining us for a live demonstration and tasting.
+Local producers Nadia’s Vineyard (Kombucha) and Muti (Kimchi) joined us for a very engaging live demonstration and tasting.

 For more information go to https://www.eatmuti.com/ and https://naniasvineyard.co.uk/